 Add an Egg yolk

 Adding even a single egg yolk will help thicken your sauce a lot!
-This method does have a few steps involved, but is extremely quick and effective – and, you probably always have an egg or two laying around somewhere!
+This method does have a few steps involved, but is extremely quick and effective – and, you probably always have an egg or two lying around somewhere!

 Egg whites have binding characteristics but not thickening.
 So if you were to add the whites, they will cook in the hot sauce which will change the texture.
 However, they won’t thicken the sauce at all!